joghyrt/yc-cli-install-v4/readme.md

-# Install the latest version of yandex cloud cli
+# Install the latest version of yandex cloud cli.

 ## Example usage